hapax/hapax.github.io/assets/teaching.md

 There is an even grander secret.
 Almost everything has pattern and structure on which mathematical tools can be brought to bear.
-To bring the point home, I'm going to redo each of the three calculus word problems above.
+For maximum rhetorical impact, I'm going to show this by redoing each of the three calculus word problems above.

 #### 3.1.
 Sublime moth balls <a id="sec-3-1" name="sec-3-1"></a>